Tilea Campaign Part 31

 Their cannons had proved so numerous and powerful in Norochia that they had torn both his Mortis Engine and Terrorgheist to pieces with their balls of iron before they could even cross the valley floor.
 Here also they had a monstrous, magical construct, the same titan that had melted an entire company of hexwraiths at Norochia.

-On approaching the duchess to reveal his trepidation, she laughed as soon as she saw the expression on his face, ordering him to put any and all concerns from his mind.
-Today, she said, they would break the back of the most powerful army in Tilea; and then tomorrow, so sated that they would surely cry sanguine tears of joy, they would raise that same army up into their own service and conquer the rest of the realm with it.
+On approaching the duchess to admit his trepidation, she laughed as soon as she saw the expression on his face, before he even spoke, ordering him to put any and all concerns from his mind.
+Today, she said, they would break the back of the most powerful army in Tilea; and then tomorrow, so sated that they would surely cry sanguine tears of joy, they would raise that same army up into their own service and conquer the whole peninsula with it.

 There was no arguing with his mistress.